karlcridland/Pokedex_Swift/README.md

 # Pokedex_iOS
-Allows a user to search a list of Pokemon (through String input or type selection) and see their statistics.
+Allows a user to search a list of the first generation of Pokemon (through String input or type selection) and upon selection, see their statistics.

 # Podfiles & Installation